equitymarkets/AirFares/README.md

 ## Project Proposal

 For this project we will be pulling from two sources, both available from the U.S. Bureau of Transportation Statistics: yearly fuel data (https://www.eia.gov/dnav/pet/hist/eer_epjk_pf4_rgc_dpgD.htm) and yearly ticket price information (https://www.transtats.bts.gov/AverageFare/), both available in csv format, over a 22 year period.
+We decided not to use an additional set which contained passenger and flight data because of the size and scope of the files.

 For the database we will be using NoSQL, or non-relational database specifically, MongoDB with PyMongo.
 After cleaning, the csvs will be loaded through the terminal in the resources folder that holds the csvs, then analyzed using a Jupyter Notebook.